Writing

 Intent

-At Heather Garth Primary Academy we want all pupils to be enthusiastic readers and writers who enjoy showcasing their developing literacy knowledge and skills.
+At Heather Garth Primary Academy we want all pupils to be enthusiastic readers, writers, and speakers, who enjoy sharing and showcasing their growing English knowledge, skills, and confidence in communication.
 We aim to develop pupils who have the stamina and ability to write at the age expected standard and who can transfer their English skills to other curriculum subjects and who are prepared for the next steps in their education.

-We believe that children need to develop a secure knowledge-base in Literacy, which follows a clear pathway of progression as they advance through the primary curriculum.
-We believe that a secure basis in literacy skills is crucial to a high-quality education and will give our children the tools they need to participate fully as a member of society.
+We believe that children need to develop a secure knowledge-base in English, which follows a clear pathway of progression as they advance through the primary curriculum.
+We believe that a secure basis in English skills is crucial to a high-quality education and will give our children the tools they need to participate fully as a member of society.

 Handwriting